-Vegetation clearing for the creation of the Mainline Pipeline right-of-way would create contrast that would be visible to viewers, even in the presence of contrast from other human-made features within the view (see figures S-2-29b and c).
+Vegetation clearing for the creation of the Mainline Pipeline right-of-way would create a strong contrast that would be visible to viewers, even in the presence of contrast from other human-made features within the view (see figures S-2-25b and c).
 This location is only visible to passengers on the Alaska Railroad.
-As a result, Project construction would have low visual impacts.
+As a result, Project construction would have moderate visual impacts, while mitigation measures such as revegetation would result in low visual impacts during Project operation.